 Now living in an apartment building in Pasadena things are looking up.
 That is until Mia unpacks the last box and it contains… the doll!
 John is a little freaked out by this as he clearly remembers tossing it in the trash, and he is all for getting rid of the thing.
-But for some reason Mia has changed her mind about the dolls connection with the dead cultist and wants to keep it.
+But for some reason, Mia has changed her mind about the dolls connection with the dead cultist and wants to keep it.

 This is when the movie settles into your standard collection of creepy music stings, strange happenings and endless shots of the doll just sitting there looking fucking evil.
 At one point Mia goes into the apartment building’s basement to retrieve something, leaving her baby all alone proving to us she actually is a pretty shitty mother, only to have a close encounter of the demonic kind.

-Horror films have one job and that is to scare you, whether that be through slow buildup of dread or from cheap jump scares, but director John R. Leonetti failed to do any of that.
-Its ninety minute running time felt like two hours, and causing numerous yawns with nary a hair standing on end.
+Horror films have one job and that is to scare you, whether that be through a slow buildup of dread or from cheap jump scares, but director John R. Leonetti failed to do any of that.
+Its ninety-minute running time felt like two hours and causing numerous yawns with nary a hair standing on end.
 The film is littered with your standard movie clichés such as the helpful priest (Tony Amendola), the book store owner (Alfre Woodard) that will supply expository information, and the doubting husband.
-What it didn’t have was all the scares that are supposed to break up those things so you don’t fall asleep.
+What it didn’t have were all the scares that are supposed to break up those things so you don’t fall asleep.
 It is also not helped by the fact that when we finally see the demon it looks like the one from Insidious, only without the Darth Maul facial tattoos.

-Note: The “real” Annabelle doll was actually a Raggedy Anne doll, and not some spooky ass porcelain doll that no one in their right mind would purchase.
+Note: The “real” Annabelle doll was actually a Raggedy Anne doll and not some spooky-ass porcelain doll that no one in their right mind would purchase.